Land0fChocolate/NewEmeraldRomHack/README.md

 - Bug Bite/Pluck is not taking the effects of the opponent's berry.
 - Spinning Body activates on every hit for multi-hit moves (e.g. Hitmontop using Triple Kick).
 Would rather it takes affect on only the last hit.
 - Backgrounds of some moves are glitched or have black boxes.
 (Shadow Bone, Gunk Shot, Hurricane, Focus Blast, Aura Sphere, Burn Up, Origin Pulse)
-- Blaze Impact move fire effects are in the wrong place when used by opponent.
 - Cloud reflection can be seen in the long grass in Route 120.
 - Jumping into long grass from ledge and moving produces incorrect grass animation.
 - NPCs can change colour when picking items at BP exchange corner.
 Palette bug.